-In 1968, Puerto Vallarta was designated a city due to the growing interest of the federal and state governments of Mexico in making Puerto Vallarta an international tourist destination.
-Hotel and resort development skyrocketed in the 1970s and today there are more than 50 five- and four-star resorts in the area.
+In 1968, Puerto Vallarta was officially designated a city due to the growing interest of the federal and state governments of Mexico in making it an international tourist destination.
+Hotel and resort development skyrocketed in the 1970s, and today there are more than 50 five- and four-star resorts in the area.
 In the 1930s, Puerto Vallarta began to become a more popular tourist destination.
 However, it was in 1964 that Puerto Vallarta became famous, with the release of John Huston's film version of Tennessee Williams' Night of the Iguana.

 Since its inception, Puerto Vallarta was a matter of money, and it still is.
 Unlike Cancun, the resort was not founded exclusively for tourism.
 Puerto Vallarta began as a Mexican city, and it still retains parts of this identity.The first visitors recognized the beauty of its coastline and the economic potential of Banderas Bay (one of the largest natural bays in the world).
 In the 16th century, Spanish soldiers replenished their ships here.

 They also built a shipyard to build vessels used in the colonization of Baja California.
 In the 18th century, the area became a rich resource for whaling (Banderas Bay was also called Humpback Bay) and fishing (which is still important today).Puerto Vallarta became a tourist destination after the shooting of La noche de la iguana, a Hollywood film from the 60s.
 The famous director John Huston was captivated by Mexico, especially Puerto Vallarta.
 He thought the tropical setting would be the perfect place to shoot his adaptation of the Tennessee play William.